20Mar

 Let's talk about how to apply for a UK ETA.
 To get an overview, we recommended viewing a very helpful video.
 The items you will need on hand to apply for the ETA are:

-• Cell Phone with the ETA app downloaded on it.
+• Smartphone with the ETA app downloaded on it.
 Visit the UK ETA site to start the download

 • Passport

 • Credit or Debit Card.
-The charge is going to be 10 GBP which translates to about $13 USD.
+The charge is going to be £20 GBP.

 Part of the process of getting the ETA is that they are going to ask you to take a photo of your face with your phone.
 The headshot needs to have a white background with good lighting.
 The app seems to be quite finicky with this.
 It took about 5 or 6 tries before we got it right.

 Once started with the application process with the app, it took about 15 minutes to complete the application.
 Two days later by email, a notification was received that the UK ETA application was approved.
 It is digitally associated with the passport so no extra documentation is needed.
-The UK ETA is good for 2 years.
+The UK ETA is valid for two years or until your passport expires, whichever comes first.

 Join The Professor on a small group tour to Europe, South America, and Canada.